 The Ministry of Education Capital Project Procurement Procedures establish the framework that the school district must follow for seismic and new school capital projects.
 This framework involves four stages.

-District Facilities Plan
+Long Range Facilities Plan

-A Long-Range Facilities Plan for 10+ years.
-To be finalized in 2016.
+VSB Long-Range Facilities Plan for 10+ years.

 Ministry of Education requirement to identify the planned projects for the next five years.

 Seismic Project Identification Report (SPIR)

 Technical report which assesses structural mitigation measures for the existing building.

 Project Definition Report (PDR)

 Detailed examination of factors such as enrolment projections, possible seismic mitigation concepts, temporary accommodation needs, and project costing.
 Typically three seismic mitigation concepts are investigated: upgrade of the existing building, partial replacement of the existing building, and full replacement.
 This report recommends a preferred concept for approval, first by the Vancouver Board of Education and then by the Ministry of Education.
 The design of the preferred concept does not take place at this stage (see Design Development).